duytai800/Projects/README.md

 # Projects
-Some projects that I did to learn hands-on experience
+Some individual projects that I completed in order to gain hands-on experience and critical technical skills